stephband/literal/templates/template-scope.md

 ### Extending the template scope

-To include a function in the scope of all Literal templates:
+To include a function in the scope of all Literal templates import Literal's scope object and assign your function to it.

 ```js
 import { scope } from './literal/module.js';